2025

 overview

-Dartmouth culture thrives on the outdoors — hiking, skiing, kayaking, organic farming, you name it.
-However, outdoor and wellness events are scattered across several platforms including email inboxes, websites, and group chats, making them hard to find and easy to miss.
+Dartmouth's small campus culture thrives on the outdoors and campus events.
+However, event information is scattered across several platforms including email inboxes, websites, and group chats, making them easy to miss.

-Through a partnership between the Outdoor Engagement Committee and the DALI Lab, we are creating a new central, accessible database to streamline outdoor and campus event discovery, and reduce cross-platform confusion.
+Through a partnership between the Outdoor Engagement Committee and my team at the DALI Lab, we're creating a new central, accessible database to streamline outdoor and campus event discovery, and reduce cross-platform confusion.

 my contributions

-I led and refined design for Deserto's home page and rentals catalog, as well as prototyping and initial branding, before handing off our designs to developers.
+Led and refined design for Deserto's home page and rentals catalog, as well as prototyping and initial design system, before handing off to ITC development.

 results

-Deserto is currently undergoing further design additions and development, with an initial rollout released in fall 2025.
-More updates will be posted later!
+Deserto is currently undergoing further design additions and development.
+Live in beta of Fall 2025.

 students impacted upon release